nimicent/watson-beat/initial_setup.md

 Just make sure everyone is on the same page, please make sure you have downloaded the Watson Beat project before proceeding.

+Anytime `you see something in gray like this` that indicates its a terminal command for you to execute

 Go to A. if your operating system is Windows.
 Go to B. if your operating system is anything other than Windows.